mulaudzicalvin/multidadosti-addons/account_replace_invoice_menu_purchase/README.md

 ## Account Replace Purchase Menu

-This module changes the display of the menus of the Account, Purchase modules.
+This module changes the display of the menus of the Purchase modules.

 ### Bug Tracker